With its sugar-white beaches, azure waters and pristine coral gardens, the island of Cebu in the Philippines is the perfect tropical escape...

 With a mountainous spine and abundant rainforest, Cebu is home to an incredible number of spectacular waterfalls.
 Kawasan Falls is arguably the most beguiling, boasting a beautiful setting and a pool of water that is an extraordinary shade of blue.
 It’s perfect for thrill-seekers too: the area is a popular spot for waterfall jumping, rapelling, rock climbing and canyoning.

 Tumalog Falls, near Oslob, is worth a visit too.
 Inside the cascade you'll find lots of convenient natural nooks and crannies, forming perfect seats for a therapeutic water massage.

 Everything is within easy reach in Cebu, including a number of mountain treks.
 Each trail offers something for everyone – beginners, hardcore trekkers and all points between.
 What’s more, the mountainous interior is home to a huge variety of wildlife, including the incredibly rare tarsier.
-Most active in the hours around dawn and dusk, watch for their bulbous eyes, peaking out from the foliage.
+Being nocturnal, they're best seen on a night, dawn or dusk tour.
+Watch for their bulbous eyes, peaking out from trees and bushes.

 At 1,013m above sea level, Osmeña Peak in Dalaguete is the highest point in Cebu, but one of the easiest to conquer.
 Sirao Peak is one of the most challenging and scenic treks, a four hour hike past hidden waterfalls and breathtaking vistas.